WinchellWang/winchellwang.github.io/_posts/2023-09-27-kinetic_of_polymer_synthesis.md

 # 3. Instantaneous Degree of Polymerization

-Instantaneous degree of polymerization ($DP^{inst}_{n}$) is the average number of monomer units on a dead polymer chain formed at any instant.
+Instantaneous degree of polymerization ($DP^{inst}_{n}$), also called instantaneous number-average chain length of dead polymer chains, is the average number of monomer units on a dead polymer chain formed at any instant.
 It is related to the average number of monomer units on a "dead" or "terminated" polymer chain formed at that instant due to polymerization reactions.

 $$
 DP^{inst}_{n}={R_{prop}\over R_{dead\ chain}}